 - This will take you to the Self-Employed Retirement Plans screen.

-- If you get a message that Self-Employed Retirement Plans are only for self-employed individuals, this means that you have not entered any self-employed income.
+- If you get a message that Self-Employed Retirement Plans are only for self-employed individuals, this means that you haven't entered any self-employed income.

-- TurboTax will ask you about whether you contributed to different types of retirement plans.
-Select Yes to Keogh, SEP and SIMPLE Contributions.
+- TurboTax will ask you whether you contributed to different types of retirement plans.
+Select Yes to Keogh, SEP, and SIMPLE Contributions.

-- On the Your Contributions screen, you’ll be able to input your SEP IRA contributions.
+- Continue answering the interview questions until you get to the Your Contributions screen, where you’ll be able to input your SEP IRA contributions.